docsdevbr/symfony-doc-pt-br/serializer.rst

     To convert the objects to integers or floats, set the serializer context option ``DateTimeNormalizer::CAST_KEY`` to ``int`` or
     ``float``.

-    .. versionadded:: 7.1

-        The ``DateTimeNormalizer::CAST_KEY`` context option was introduced in Symfony 7.1.

 :class:`Symfony\\Component\\Serializer\\Normalizer\\ConstraintViolationListNormalizer`
     This normalizer converts objects that implement